 As Douglas Adams pointed out, “Space is big.
 Really big.
 You just won’t believe how vastly, hugely, mind-bogglingly big it is.”

 The first animation shows the light orbiting the Earth.
 The equatorial circumference of Earth is 40,075 km (24,901 miles).
-If our planet had no atmosphere (air refracts and slows down light a little bit), a photon skimming along its surface could lap the equator nearly 7.5 times every second.
+If our planet had no atmosphere (air refracts and slows downlight a little bit), a photon skimming along its surface could lap the equator nearly 7.5 times every second.

 The third animation shows the light traveling between the Earth and Mars.
 Now the speed of lights starts looking really slow.
-And this is just Mars, one of the closest planetary body to Earth.
+And this is just Mars, one of the closest planetary bodies to Earth.

 Please note that In theory, the closest that Earth and Mars would approach each other would be when Mars is at its closest point to the sun (perihelion) and Earth is at its farthest (aphelion).
 This would put the planets only 33.9 million miles (54.6 million kilometers) apart.
 However, this has never happened in recorded history.
 The closest recorded approach of the two planets occurred in 2003 when they were only 34.8 million miles (56 million km) apart.